rma601/link_ssl_letsencrypt/README.md

 - We will not be covering steps to get your node up and running.
 Please follow the [official guidance](https://docs.chain.link/docs/running-a-chainlink-node/) before using this documentation.
 - Steps outlined here will be related to a RHEL-based environment.
 You may need to translate your firewall commands accordingly
 - I typically throw configurations in /opt, though you may want to put them elsewhere.
 - You will need to have `docker-compose` installed.
+[Here are some instructions on how to do that.](https://docs.docker.com/compose/install/)

 ## Obtaining Certificates Using Docker